muhcen/setup-influxdb/README.md

 **batch**: A collection of data points in InfluxDB line protocol format, separated by newlines (0x0A).

-**bucket**: A bucket is a named location where time series data is stored in InfluxDB
+**bucket**: A bucket is a named location where time series data is stored in InfluxDB(like database name).

 **continuous query (CQ)**: An InfluxQL query that runs automatically and periodically within a database.